 As you can see, you can alter the way this CSS gradient looks by changing the degrees.
 Here’s what the gradient looks like when it’s set to 30.

-CSS gradient: here's what a linear gradient looks like when it is set to 30 degrees And here's what it looks like when it's set to 190.
+And here's what it looks like when it's set to 190.

-CSS gradient: here's what a linear gradient looks like when it is set to 190 degrees.
 In addition, you can input whatever color you’d like.
 I picked purple and yellow for this demo, but feel free to get creative.

 Next up, let’s walk through how you’d make a radial gradient in CSS.

 As you can see, you can adjust the width, height, colors, and distribution of the colors.
-I encourage you to play around with the different settings to find one that suits your website’s unique branding
+I encourage you to play around with the different settings to find one that suits your website’s unique branding.

 Finally, here’s how you make a conic gradient.